2bycodec/Rhythmic/README.md

 Rhythmic includes several features commonly found in music streaming platforms:

-- **User Authentication**: Users can create accounts, log in, and log out securely.
-User authentication helps personalize the experience by saving user preferences, playlists, and other data.

-- **Search and Discover**: Users can search for their favorite songs, albums, artists, and playlists.
-Rhythmic provides a recommendation engine to suggest new music based on the user's listening history and preferences.

-- **Playlists**: Users can create their own playlists, add songs to them, and organize their music library.
-Playlists can be made public or private, and users can follow playlists created by other users.

 - **Music Player**: Rhythmic features a built-in music player that allows users to play, pause, skip tracks, adjust volume, and repeat or shuffle songs.
 The player also displays the album cover, artist information, and lyrics (when available).

-- **Artist Pages**: Users can explore artist profiles, view their discography, and listen to their top tracks.
-Users can also follow their favorite artists to receive updates about new releases.

-- **Social Features**: Rhythmic includes social features such as the ability to follow other users, view their public playlists, and share music with friends through social media platforms.

 - **Responsive Design**: The website is designed to be responsive and work seamlessly across different devices, including desktops, tablets, and mobile phones.